MEASURE Evaluation: Health Information System Strengthening

 Strong health information systems are a crucial element in overall health systems and, therefore, a critical factor in achieving better health for people.
 Health information systems provide essential information to enable all decision makers—from policy-makers to health providers—to make evidence-informed choices for budgeting on health, health workforce needs, and services for citizens.

 MEASURE Evaluation has worked in this arena for over 20 years, assisting countries in the systematic collection and analysis of evidence about health program performance and impact.
-MEASURE Evaluation’s Health Information Systems Strengthening Resource Center serves as a central hub for the exploration of what works to strengthen HIS, a repository for evidence about how strengthened health information systems improves health outcomes, and a learning space for health professionals to share and exchange information on strengthening health information systems.
+MEASURE Evaluation's Health Information Systems Strengthening Resource Center serves as a central hub for the exploration of what works to strengthen HIS, a repository for evidence about how strengthened health information systems improve health outcomes, and a learning space for health professionals to share and exchange information on strengthening health information systems.

 The project also develops tools and builds capacity in developing countries to strengthen electronic medical records, routine health information systems, and community-based health information systems.
 This involves developing data quality procedures; establishing guidelines for health data confidentiality, security, and ethics; improving data system interoperability; helping countries integrate data from disease surveillance and response systems, commodities and logistics management information systems, and civil registration and population health surveys; and promoting data demand and use.
-Other focal areas include gender, mhealth, and knowledge management.
+Other focal areas include gender, health, and knowledge management.

 MEASURE Evaluation's Work

 Under optimum conditions, public health relies upon a network of facilities staffed with competent providers, a ready supply of essential medicines, and a governance structure supported by managers who understand the health issues of the population and are equipped to make good policy and program decisions based on evidence.

 MEASURE Evaluation works in low- and middle-income countries (LMICs) to strengthen health information systems.
 Specific populations addressed by the project include orphans and vulnerable children, adolescents, and key populations at risk of HIV.

 The project applies research expertise and provides technical assistance to developing countries in data ethics, data science, network analysis, data quality, geospatial analysis, health informatics, secondary data analysis, digital data collection, statistical sampling, and systems thinking.
-It conducts studies using a range of research methods: rigorous evaluation (outcome, impact, economic, and process evaluations), complexity-aware methods, mixed-methods studies, surveys, modelling, and most significant change.
+It conducts studies using a range of research methods: rigorous evaluation (outcome, impact, economic, and process evaluations), complexity-aware methods, mixed-methods studies, surveys, modeling, and most significant change.

-MEASURE Evaluation researches health system performance; builds human capacity; and supports public health practitioners and policy makers to use data to perform these six essential functions of a health information system:
+MEASURE Evaluation researches health system performance; builds human capacity; and supports public health practitioners and policymakers to use data to perform these six essential functions of a health information system: